 My friends Denise and Kellie hosted a Cookie Swap this week.
 I didn't think I would be able to make it (finals!), but then how could I miss it?
 Cookies!
 Friends!
 Fun! promised the invitation.
 I rearranged my schedule and called my favorite babysitters (mom and pop) and looked for a knock-your-socks-off cookie recipe.
 You'd think I'd have one by now, but I wanted a brand new knock-your-socks off cookie recipe.
 I spotted this brand new cookie recipe in the December Bon Appetit.
 You know how I feel about chocolate and peppermint at Christmas time, but still, it had to be extra special.
 I checked the Internet to see what any other cooks had to say about Double Chocolate Peppermint Crunch Cookies-four forks and rave reviews all the way around.
 Can I add my forks to the pile?
 Yum!
 This is my new favorite Christmas cookie.
 Sorry Santa, I doubt you're getting any.
 Take a look: The cookie base is like a rich crackly brownie with chunks of chocolate.
-It's topped with more melted chocolate and sprinkled with crushed candy canes.

 Kellie's butter cookies: The butter flavor is so luxurious!